redrocket-ctf/redrocket_blog/_posts/2019-06-27-google-ctf-quals-2019-flaggy-bird.md

     }
 ```
 This method is responsible for calling the Checker.
 Before it does so, it constructs the `bArr`.
 The construction looks quite messy, but it just translates enum elements (like a.EGG\_0, etc) into a numerical representation.
 In our case EGG\_0 is translated to 0, EGG\_1 to 1, etc. Therefore the real "array of interest" for us is `l`.
-But what we know so far is, that the bytevalues for `bArr` are all in the range [0-15].
+But what we know so far is, that the bytevalues for `bArr` are all in the range [0-15], as the `a` array only contains 16 eggs.

 ```java
     public void a(int i, int i2) {